Prioritized Repairing and Consistent Query Answering in Relational Databases: Conclusions and future work

 \section{Conclusions and future work}

-In this paper we proposed a general framework of preferred repairs and preferred consistent query answers.
-We also proposed a set of desirable properties of a family of preferred repairs.
-We presented three families of preferred repairs: $\mathcal{P}Rep$, $\mathcal{G}Rep$, and $\mathcal{C}Rep$ based on different notions of optimality of conformance with the priority.
-For every repair we presented a sound and complete database repairing algorithm.
+In this paper we have proposed a general framework of preferred repairs and preferred consistent query answers.
+We have also proposed a set of desirable properties of a family of preferred repairs.
+We have presented three families of preferred repairs: $\PRep$, $\GRep$, and $\CRep$ based on different notions of optimality of compliance with the priority.
+For every repair family we have presented a sound and complete database repairing algorithm.
 Figure~\ref{fig:summary} summarizes the computational complexity results; its first row is taken from \cite{ChMa04}.

 We envision several directions for further work.
 We plan to investigate other interesting ways of selecting preferred repairs with priorities.
-Also, extending our approach to cyclic priorities is an interesting and challenging issue.
-Including priorities in similar frameworks of preferences \cite{GrLe04} leads to losing monotonicity.
+Also, extending our approach to cyclic priorities is an intriguing and challenging issue.
+Including priorities in similar frameworks of preferences \cite{GrLe04} leads to losing monotonicity i.e., the property $\mathcal{P}5$ of the resulting family of preferred repairs.
 A modified, conditional, version of monotonicity may be necessary to capture non-trivial families of repairs.

 Along the lines of \cite{ABCHRS03}, the computational complexity results could be further studied, by assuming the conformance of functional dependencies with BCNF.
 Finally, the class of constraints can be extended to universal constraints~\cite{StCh08}.
 This class of constraints allows to express conflicts caused not only by the presence of some facts but also by simultaneous absence of other facts.
 Conflict hypergraphs can be generalized to extended conflict hypergraphs which include negative facts.